NokNokMLS/BigDoorWyamBlog/input/posts/2018-08-11-the-bd24-digest.md

 As usual, lots to listen to from Polands best English language podcast.
 Our favourite of this week was about Krakow's Wisla Stadium.

 <https://www.krakcast.pl/e/the-krakcast-wisla-stadium/>

+A new Digest is posted every Sunday at 10 am.
+Follow BigDoor24 on FB and have a great Sunday!

+Team BigDoor24